Raid on Symi: Raid

-With this consolidation, the SBS began planting demolition charges on gun emplacements, ammunition, fuel and explosive dumps.
+With this consolidation, the SBS began planting demolition charges on gun emplacements, ammunition, and fuel and explosive dumps.
 Even the harbour wasn't spared: altogether nineteen German caiques, some displacing 150 tons, were destroyed.
 During this time the Luftwaffe made a number of attacks on the island but to little effect.

 With all objectives taken it was decided to evacuate the island and the Greeks and the SBS withdrew with the booty and prisoners.
 A small section of SBS remained on the island until the last possible moment.
 Two German motor launches attempted to land but the SBS opened fire, setting the two ships on fire as they tried to withdraw.
 The last of the men to leave on a barge ran into an E-Boat but with enough captured weapons and ammunition they were able to open fire and sink the vessel for no loss.

 Aftermath

 Operation Tenement was completely successful and gained far more achievements than it set out.
 For the Germans the raid forced them to put more troops in the area and as a result a much larger garrison was placed on Symi.
 The raid was the last of its kind in the Aegean for the SBS and as a result the Greek Sacred Band took over the role of raiding in the Aegean as they were now fully trained and politically reliable.

-In August 1944 the SBS joined the Long Range Desert Group in further operations in the Adriatic, on the Peloponnese, in Albania, and, finally, Istria.
-So effective were they that by 1944 200–300 SBS and men of the Greek Sacred Band, held down six German divisions.
+In August 1944 the SBS joined the Long Range Desert Group in further operations in the Adriatic, on the Peloponnese, in Albania, and, finally, in Istria.
+So effective were they that by 1944, 200–300 SBS and men of the Greek Sacred Band held down six German divisions.

 At the end of World War II, the surrender of German forces in the region under General Otto Wagener to the British took place on Symi and the island was subject to two years of occupation by them.
 In 1948 Symi was finally united with Greece.